diskoverdata/diskover-docs/source_files/user_analytics_heatmap.md

 M) **Items per page**: To modify the number of items per page (between 10 to 100).

 N) **Search within page**: To refine your search for the current page only, it acts similarly as CTRL or CMD + F would, but will only leave the line items for which it finds a match:
-  - You can enter more than one search word and/or numbers as per the above example.
+  - You can enter more than one search word and/or number.
-  - This field will recognize or know what to do with [operators](#operators).
+  - This field will not recognize or know what to do with [operators](#operators).
   - You do not need to use [wild cards](#wildcards) as this field will search on partial words or numbers.
   - You cannot use this field to search on [tags](#tags).
   - It will not search other pages if you have more than one page of results, nor will it search [recursively](#recursive).